Real Estate Tax

 Property taxes become delinquent if not paid by April 1 of the following year.
 During the month of May, the Tax Collector is required to advertise a listing of all delinquent property taxes in the newspaper or online.
 On the last Saturday of May, the tax collector’s office will conduct an annual Tax Certificate Sale to collect the preceding year’s unpaid taxes and associated fees.

-A tax certificate is a first lien created when a third party (tax certificate holder or investor) pays the outstanding delinquent taxes on a property.
 A tax certificate is an interest bearing “lien” for unpaid real estate and non-ad valorem assessments.
 They are a first lien against property and supersede governmental liens.
 Tax certificates convey no property rights.

 The tax certificate’s face amount consists of the sum of the following: delinquent real estate tax (unpaid amount), interest (3% on the delinquent amount), Tax Collector’s commission (5% on the delinquent amount) and the newspaper’s advertising charge (& sale costs or other costs).
 The interest on a tax certificate will vary up to 18% and begins accruing June 1.
 Simple interest accrues on a monthly basis.
 The life of the certificate is 7 years.